2019 — UT/US

 Thane Zeeh Paradigm

-See, we didn't realize it at the time but all the early mornings, late nights, cards we created, the research we conducted, rivalries we had, rounds we won & lost; were nothing but memories that fade away with time.
-For all the past members of this community, all those that have yet to give their first speech, to those who work within this space now...
+See, we didn't realize it at the time but all the early mornings, late nights, cards we created, the research we conducted, rivalries we had, rounds we won and lost they were nothing but memories that fade away with time.
+For all the past members of this community, all those that have yet to give their first speech, or those who work within this space now.
 Thank you.
 The best there ever was.

 ... ... ...